kubeshot/egg-timer/README.md

 expo start
 ```

 This command will open the Expo Developer Tools in your default web browser.
-From there, you can choose to run the app on an emulator or physical device.

 ### 4. Running on a Physical Device

 To run the app on your smartphone:

 1. Install the **Expo Go** app from the [Google Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent) or the [Apple App Store](https://apps.apple.com/app/expo-go/id982107779).
+2. In the terminal, after running `expo start`, a QR code will appear.
+3. Open the **Expo Go** app on your device.
-2. Open the **Expo Go** app and scan the QR code displayed in the Expo Developer Tools in your browser.
+4. Use the camera or the built-in QR scanner in **Expo Go** to scan the QR code displayed in the Expo Developer Tools in your browser.

+Your app should now load on your device!

 ### 5. Running on an Emulator or Simulator